rsa-tools/rsat-code/java/README.txt

 2.7.3.
 GraphAnnotator

-The GraphAnnotator tool is only available if metabolic_db data have been installed.
+The GraphAnnotator tool is only functional if the metabolic database has been installed.

 3. Disclaimer
 =============